GFerrara/log-splitter/README.md

 * Now build a class that implements the `ILogParser` interface.
 That class will have the responsibility to parse the log line described before
 * Finally link the class that implements the `ILogParser` interface to the log splitter.
 This is accomplished by editing the file `META-INF\services\now.gf.utilities.logparser.ILogLineParser`: open it and simply write your parser class.

 The project already comes with an example.
-Take a look at the `example.logparser` package.
+Take a look at the `example.logparser` package for more details.

 Hope this help.